Natural gas furnaces need adequate space and airflow to work correctly.

 • Used filters

-If you have a cat, put your litter box elsewhere.
+If you have a cat, situate your litter box in another room.
 Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could move the stinky odors all over your home.
+Plus, the furnace could circulate the unpleasant odors all over your home.

-You should also routinely clean by your furnace to prevent dust from accumulating.
+You should also regularly clean near your furnace to prevent dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you want furnace replacement or annual maintenance in Odessa, Redhawk Heating & Air Conditioning can expertly meet your needs.
-Our highly trained technicians can repair any furnace model or brand.
+Whether you need furnace replacement or regular maintenance in Odessa, Redhawk Heating & Air Conditioning can expertly handle your needs.
+Our highly trained technicians can work on any heating equipment model or brand.